Last updated:

 What Is Accounts Receivable Turnover?

-Accounts receivable turnover measures how many times a business collects its average accounts receivable balance during a specific period, usually a month, quarter, or year.
+Accounts receivable turnover measures how many times a business collects its average accounts receivable balance during a specific period—usually a month, quarter, or year.

-• Multiple legal entities
+• Multiple legal entities (where receivables performance varies across divisions or geographies)

-• Complex customer portfolios
+• Complex customer portfolios (where different customers have different payment reliability)

 Why Accounts Receivable Turnover Matters More Than It Seems